Mocksi/HARlighter/README.md

 ### Apps and Packages

-- `mocksi-lite`: Chrome extension for Mocksi
+- `chrome-extension`: Chrome extension for Mocksi
 - `@repo/ui`: a stub React component library shared by both `web` and `docs` applications
 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo